Zmiyov/NYTTestPysarenkoDev/README.md

 ## NYTTestPysarenkoDev

-Goal for this task was to create a 2-screen application based on the free New York Times API All data must be cashed, so as a user, you have the same experience doesn't matter if you are online or offline
+Goal for this task was to create a 2-screen application based on the free New York Times API.

+All data must be cashed, so as a user, you have the same experience doesn't matter if you are online or offline

 ### What has been done and what technologies were used in this project: